 When people purchase an insurance policy, they purchase protection.
 An insurance policy is meant to protect the policyholder, so they are not held personally liable for paying damages in the event of an accident.
 However, that insurance is also meant to protect you, too.
 Whether you were in a car crash, or you were hurt on a negligent property owner’s premises, you are relying on another person’s insurance policy to provide the financial compensation you need after the crash.

 Unfortunately, insurance companies are not interested in the safety and well-being of accident victims.
 They are much more interested in retaining their profits and to do that, they will try to deny, reduce, or delay your claim.
-If an insurance company is stalling on your claim, it is important to speak to a Georgia personal injury lawyer that can help you recover the maximum damages you deserve.
+If an insurance company is stalling on your claim, it is important to speak to an injury lawyer that can help you recover the maximum damages you deserve.

 Know The Insurance Laws In Georgia